Daily Update: April 15, 2024

 Energy & Commodities

-The Biden administration recently said it was no longer looking to buy up to 3 million barrels of crude for August and September to refill the Strategic Petroleum Reserve, which was drawn down to prevent oil price spikes following Russia’s invasion of Ukraine.
-With oil prices lingering at $85/b to $90/b, what are the chances the Department of Energy will continue refilling US reserves?
-How important are those reserves as the US heads into what is expected to be an active Atlantic hurricane season?
-What other tools does Biden have to keep a lid on prices ahead of the November presidential election?
+Wrapping up the series of episodes featuring interviews gathered at CERAWeek by S&P Global, co-host of Energy Evolution Taylor Kuykendall shares bits of conversations with executives from new, innovative companies across different parts of the battery materials supply chain.

-—Listen and subscribe to Oil Markets, a podcast from S&P Global Commodity Insights
+—Listen and subscribe to Energy Evolution, a podcast from S&P Global Commodity Insights

 Access more insights on energy and commodities >